TNG/elevation-of-privilege/README.md

 ### Migrate to Typescript

 Work on migrating to TypeScript has already started but is not complete yet.
-Most of the server code and the code shared between client snd server has already been migrated but a lot of the client is still missing.
+Most of the server code and the code shared between client and server has already been migrated but a lot of the client is still missing.

 In order to migrate a
 component of the client to TypeScript, follow this pattern: